 5. Keep Software Updated

 Keeping all the software on your website up to date should be a key priority for any website owner.
-This includes both on the server and for your own site personally, so do pay attention to security bulletins which web hosts will circulate from time to time.
+This includes both on the server and for your own site personally, so do pay attention to security bulletins that web hosts will circulate from time to time.

 On the personal front, keeping your own web software up to date is usually your responsibility.
 Most web applications release regular updates which can be implemented through your web control panel.
 For example, WordPress has an internal updating system which you need to keep an eye on from time to time.